igorwojda/RobotControl/README.md

 - Draw debug map in the console.
 Represent Robot as unicode arrow character (`←` `↑` `→` `↓`)
 - Add support for additional commands
-  - Backward (`F`) - the robot moves backward one grid point in the direction opposite of the current orientation and maintains the same orientation.
+  - Backward (`F`) - the robot moves backward one grid point in the Orientation opposite of the current orientation and maintains the same orientation.
   - Turn (`T`) - the robot turns around (turns 180 degrees) and remains on the current grid point.
   - Slide right (`>`) - the robot moves one grid point to the right of the current orientation.